 .
 Sure, there were other things we wanted to see and do in Beijing, but since we were only in China for 72 hours

 , our primary goal was to visit the Great Wall.
 Visiting the Great Wall of China takes the better part of the day, which left us with only one day in Beijing.

-How to spend one day in Beijing
+How to spend one day in Beijing with kids

 With just one day in Beijing you’ll probably only be able to tour a few things, so make sure you hit the highlights: the Forbidden City, Temple of Heaven, Wangfujing, the hutongs, and/or the Summer Palace.

 Seriously, you could spend hours exploring, taking awesome Instagram photos, and learning about all the different sections of the attraction through your self-guided headset.
 You’ll walk through about 3-4 huge courtyards before you even get to the ticket booths.
 Of course, touring the Forbidden City with kids doesn’t always afford you the luxury of strolling through at your own pace.
 Kids get bored easily.
 And while there are plenty of open courtyards for children to run around and burn some energy, a compact stroller

 will come in handy when they get bored and don’t want to walk.